DIANNE'S COUNCIL EXPERIENCE

 • Completion of Understanding Hate Crimes webinar series through the Community Safety Citizen Services - City of Edmonton

-Previous City Council committee experience includes Municipal Planning Commission, Community Housing Advisory Board, Audit Committee, RDRMUG and RDRWA, Nomination Committee, Greater Downtown Action Steering Committee, Tourism Red Deer, Urban Aboriginal Voices Society, Governance and Policy Committee, AUMA Status of Women Task Force, FCSS Family and Community Support Service, Riverbend Golf and Recreation Society, Westerner Park Board (2010-2012) and Red Deer Subdivision and Development Appeal Board
+Other previous City Council committee experience includes Community Housing Advisory Board, Audit Committee, Greater Downtown Action Steering Committee, Tourism Red Deer, Urban Aboriginal Voices Society, Governance and Policy Committee, AUMA Status of Women Task Force, FCSS -p; Family and Community Support Service, Riverbend Golf and Recreation Society, Westerner Park Board (2010-2012) and Red Deer Subdivision and Development Appeal Board, and Councillor assigned to the Red Deer Chamber of Commerce (note: City of Red Deer Councillors no longer sit on this committee with the Chamber of Commerce).

 DIANNE'S PUBLIC AND COMMUNITY SERVICE